bistro-its-berkeley/BISTRO-Starter-Kit/docs/Which-inputs-should-I-optimize.md

 # Which inputs should I optimize?

-To optimize the transportation system of Sious Faux, you will need to test the performance of different policies, or combinations of inputs, by running an agent-based simulation with the BEAM simulator.
+To optimize the transportation system of Sioux Faux, you will need to test the performance of different policies, or combinations of inputs, by running an agent-based simulation with the BEAM simulator.
 This document provides the steps for installing BEAM, understanding the inputs to the simulation, where they are stored, and how to modify them.

 ## Overview of the repository